EcoFed: Efficient Communication for DNN Partitioning-based Federated Learning

-In this section, we consider the literature on DPFL methods, techniques used for reducing communication in FL, the concept of pre-training in FL, and layer-wise learning.
+\di{ In this section, we consider techniques for reducing communication in FL and the literature on DPFL methods.
+We also discuss pre-training in FL and layer-wise learning. }

+\textit{\di{Reducing} Communication in FL}: Communication reduction techniques in FL can be grouped into two categories, depending on whether they (i) reduce the frequency of communication or (ii) compress the size of the transferred data.
+Under the first category, a key technique is to increase the interval between model aggregation, thus reducing the communication frequency from the device to the server and vice-versa~\cite{wang2019adaptive,wu2023hiflash}.
+Under the second category, compression approaches, such as quantization and sparsification, are employed to minimize the size of models (updated weights) in each round of communication~\cite{reisizadeh2020fedpaq,han2020adaptive}. \di{By incorporating distillation, the communication overhead of transferring model parameters in traditional FL can be eliminated~\cite{itahara2021distillation}.} However, it is the above focus on the communication of the updated models at the end of each FL round, rather than the communication costs introduced due to DNN partitioning during training, that our \di{article} considers.

-\textit{DPFL}: Existing research on DPFL can be categorized as vanilla DPFL and local loss-based DPFL.
-SplitFed~\cite{thapa2020splitfed} partitions a DNN across the device and the server in FL.
-FL and split learning~\cite{vepakomma2018split} are combined such that the device-side models are independently trained by receiving gradients from the server.
-The server-side models are trained by collecting activations from devices in parallel.
-SplitFed alleviates the computational burden on resource constrained devices and accelerates training.
-However, SplitFed does not consider the communication overhead introduced by DNN partitioning.
+\textit{DPFL}: \di{Existing research on DPFL can be categorized as vanilla DPFL and local loss-based DPFL based on how they optimize the communication.} SFL~\cite{thapa2022splitfed} is the first DPFL work that combines FL and split learning~\cite{vepakomma2018split} such that the device-side models are independently trained by receiving gradients from the server.
+The server-side models are trained by collecting activations from devices in parallel. \di{In addition, dynamic partitioning strategies for DPFL~\cite{he2023accelerated,deng2022low,wu2022fedadapt} and pipeline scheduling~\cite{zhang2022pipelearn} have been considered to optimize performance.
+However, these methods are considered vanilla DPFL as they do not consider the communication overhead introduced by DNN partitioning.}

 Recently DPFL approaches have been optimized by computing local loss on the device-side to reduce the communication cost~\cite{hanaccelerating,he2020group}.
 In these approaches, the device-side model is trained with local error signals generated by an additional auxiliary network.
 This eliminates the need for transferring the gradient from the server and making use of it on the device.
-However, the training of device-side model with local error signals is sub-optimal, thus detrimental to accuracy.
-In addition, the communication costs to transfer the activation are not considered.
+However, the training of device-side model with local error signals is sub-optimal, and thus detrimental to accuracy.
+In addition, the communication costs to transfer the activation are not considered. \di{ We highlight the differences between classic FL, vanilla DPFL, local loss-based DPFL and \mytitle in Table~\ref{table:works}. }